JustinHorn/TimeLogger/README.md

 # Time Logger

-a simple app combination that lets you track your time by conviently speaking into a mic
+a simple app combination that lets you track your time by conveniently speaking into a mic